-Selina Thompson’s salt. was acclaimed during the British Council Edinburgh Festival Showcase in 2017 and we are delighted this work will soon be seen at Arts House in Melbourne as part of Next Wave Festival.
+Selina Thompson’s salt. was acclaimed during the British Council Edinburgh Festival Showcase in 2017 and we are delighted this work was shown at Arts House in Melbourne as part of Next Wave Festival.

 Selina Thompson is an artist and performer based in Leeds.
 Her practice is playful, participatory and intimate; focusing on the politics of identity and how this defines our bodies, lives and environments.
 With an emphasis on public engagement and a desire to connect to those who are often marginalised, she has made work for pubs, cafes, hairdressers, toilets, and sometimes even galleries and theatres.

-Selina Thompson participated in a residency at Arts House in March 2018 and will perform salt. as part of Next Wave Festival in Melbourne from 9-12 May 2018.
+Selina Thompson participated in a residency at Arts House in March 2018 and performed salt. as part of Next Wave Festival in Melbourne on 9-12 May 2018.